sevalc/Social-Network-API/README.md

 https://watch.screencastify.com/v/vrSjACeWtJanZ2tJkq8H

 ## instructions for set up
-PLease run <npm i> in your terminal to be able to install dependencies before you start index.js file
+PLease run "npm i" in your terminal to be able to install dependencies before you start index.js file

 ## Screenshot
 ![Screenshot from insomnia](social_network_scshot.JPG)